th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-mgr.md

 1. Create namespace for each th2 environment;
 2. Create basic ConfigMaps for th2 environment;
-3. Apply th2 Custom Resources which will be cought by **infra-operator**;
+3. Apply th2 Custom Resources which will be caught by **infra-operator**;
 4. Delete existing namespaces, Deployments, Pods.

 ### Cassandra

 When new th2 environment is created, **infra-mgr** creates special config map for the Cassandra database.
 Then with config map created **estore** or **mstore** creates new keyspace in the Cassandra database for storing messages and events.

 <notice info>